Kjersti Alveberg: Career

-In 1984 Kjersti won international acclaim, when her TV ballet "Beyond Reach" achieved 3rd prize in Prix Italia.
+In 1984 Alveberg won international acclaim, when her TV ballet "Beyond Reach" achieved 3rd prize in Prix Italia.
 The same year the Norwegian dance and theatre critics chose her ballet as that year's best stage production.
 The "Ashes, Mist, Windblown Dust", inspired by Ibsen's Peer Gynt, was awarded the jury's Special Prize in Prix Italia 1986 plus other national and international TV awards.
-TV producer Jannike Falk certainly has contributed to the success of Kjersti Alveberg's many dance films, well worth mentioning is "Who is the one?"/"Bønn" (1996) to new music by Jan Garbarek and poems by Rumi.
+TV producer Jannike Falk certainly has contributed to the success of Kjersti Alveberg's many dance films, like "Who is the one?"/"Bønn" (1996) to new music by Jan Garbarek and poems by Rumi.
 Alveberg has also cooperated with producer Stein Roger Bull.
 "Dance Macabre" (1995) is one of several NRK ballets made for The Eurovision Summer Concert at Holmenkollen.
 Kjersti Alveberg has choreographed several ballets for New Carte Blanche: "Amber" and "Echo", both televised in NRK.
 When establishing stately support for Carte Blanche, (Norway's modern dance company), Alveberg was an artistic front figure.
 In 1990 her full length ballet: "Volven", (Scandinavian saga of creation), premiered at The Norwegian National Ballet with music by Synne Skouen, later touring Denmark, Aalborg and The Royal Danish Opera.
 In 2000 The Norwegian National Ballet presented "Volven" for the third time.
 "Volven", (the Norse goddess of destiny) was first danced in 1989 by Indra Lorentzen, in 1994 by Nina Bjørsvik and in 2000 by Ingrid Lorentzen.
 "Volven" has been said to be the most grandiose and poetic epos created by a Norwegian choreographer so far.

-In 1991 she won the prestigious competition of ideas for the Norwegian Olympic Ceremonies.
+In 1991, Alveberg won the prestigious competition of ideas for the Norwegian Olympic Ceremonies.
 The Lillehammer Opening Ceremony in 1994 was built on her concept of ideas.
-Kjersti was artistic leader for the Olympic Ceremonies for 1 year, with choreographer Sølvi Edvardsen as her co-director.
-In 1992 she created Norway's presentation at the Winter Olympics in Albertville, France.
+She was the artistic leader for the Olympic Ceremonies for one year, with choreographer Sølvi Edvardsen as her co-director.
+In 1992, she created Norway's presentation at the Winter Olympics in Albertville, France.

 "Babies of Babel" was created for The Norwegian National Ballet in 1998.
 "Journey On Dreamt Ocean" in 2001 was inspired by the universe of painter Terje Ytjhall.